ventilator/penplotter/README.md

 ![](docu/img/camera/pen.webp)

 ## Workflow
+* Load SVG into slicer, set height to one layer (0.2mm)
 * Slice gcode
 * Save to disk
 * Remove cap from pen (if not: homing will not work due to crash)